 When the attainment of a child falls significantly below the expected level, teachers enable the child to succeed by planning work that is in line with that child's individual needs.
-Where the attainment of a child significantly exceeds the expected level of attainment, teachers use materials from a later key stage, or extend the breadth of work within the area or areas for which the child shows particular aptitude.
+Where the attainment of a child significantly exceeds the expected level of attainment, teachers extend the breadth of work within the area or areas for which the child shows particular aptitude.

-Teachers are familiar with the equal opportunities legislation as outlined in the Singles Equalities Policy covering race, gender and disability.
+Teachers are familiar with the equal opportunities legislation as outlined in the Single Equalities Policy.